Mini White Chocolate Raspberry Scones are filled with melted white chocolate chips, studded with sweet raspberries, and drizzled with vanilla icing.

 - 4 tablespoons milk

-After baking, cool the scones, and then drizzle with icing softened on the counter for an hour or so.
+After baking, cool the scones and then drizzle with icing softened on the counter for an hour or so.

 If they are hot, the icing will run everywhere.
 Your patience will be rewarded...

-Scones are a baked sweet dessert that is often glazed with icing or egg wash and popular to serve with afternoon tea, breakfast, or as a snack.
+Scones are a baked sweet dessert that is often glazed with icing or egg wash and are popular to serve with afternoon tea, breakfast, or as a snack.

 Heavy cream makes scones very tender and crumbly, they are softer than a butter scone recipe.

-Calling all Bakers!
-Pies and Crisp Desserts are a classic way to end a feast, so serve a Baked Caramel Apple Crisp Dessert, and Apple Pie Filling is a great way to use up lots of apples and is freezer friendly, and make THE BEST Apple Crumble Pie.
-And if you want to bake a REAL Fresh Strawberry Cake with Strawberry Buttercream Frosting, this recipe delicious.
+Calling all Bakers.
+Pies and Crisp Desserts are a classic way to end a feast, so make some Apple Pie Filling, a great way to use up lots of apples and is freezer friendly, then bake THE BEST Apple Crumble Pie.
+Try my Apple Crisp recipe, it's one of my oldest treasured best recipes.
+Another fun treat is heart-shaped Chocolate Cherry Hand Pies, so romantic and sweet.

 CRAVING MORE?